-521. Zarathustra was, however, a younger contemporary of Jeremiah, and older than Deuteroisaiah.
+521. Zarathustra was. however, younger a Jeremiah, contemporary of and older Deuteroisaiah.
 He thus stands between the two men who represent the pinnacle of Jewish prophetic literature.
-Prophecy in eastern Iran and Jewish prophecy are two aspects of one historical phenomenon.
+Prophecy in eastern Iran and Jewish prophecy two aspects of one historical are phenomenon.